 Popular La Veen Coffee is located at the northern end of King Street — Perth’s destination for high-end fashion like Louis Vuitton, Bally, Miu Miu and Chanel, and local favourites Zomp, Cult Status and Alpha 60.
 The cafe serves Five Senses coffee, along with an impressive array of baked goods and more substantial fare.
 The combination of exposed brick and sleek tongue and groove timber give a nod to this café’s historic location.
 90 King Street, Perth

-Tucked away in graffiti-haven Grand Lane (and four other locations), Toastface Grillah is renowned for killer toasted sandwiches and coffee to match.
-Don’t miss the chance to kick back at this Perth institution and enjoy sanger combinations like brie cheese, zucchini and prosciutto (Danny Zuccho) or blue cheese, pear and lime chutney (Pear Grillz).
-Grand Lane, Perth
+Tucked away in street-art emblazoned Wolf Lane (and a number of other locations), Toastface Grillah is renowned for killer toasted sandwiches and coffee to match.
+Don’t miss the chance to kick back at this Perth institution and enjoy sanger combinations like brie cheese, zucchini and prosciutto (the ‘Danny Zuccho’), or blue cheese, pear, and lime chutney (the ‘Pear Grillz’).
+7/329 Murray St, Perth

 The bright yellow stools at DuoTone act as a beacon for those in need of a good coffee.
 DuoTone deftly delivers 7 Seeds coffee to its communal tables.
 There’s also a window nook where you can curl up with a few of the modern upholstered throw pillows, sip your latte and dream that this is actually your kitchen.
 Try the minimalist menu of well thought out breakfasts on offer, along with other gourmet delights like locally produced Bahen & Co chocolates.
 313 Hay Street, East Perth